-The Site may contain links to non-ACT affiliated websites.
-ACT does not control the privacy policies or practices of these websites.
-You should review the privacy policy of any non-ACT affiliated website before providing any information through those websites.
-ACT is not responsible for the content or practices of any linked non-ACT affiliated websites and provides these links solely for the convenience and information of visitors to the Site.
+The Site may contain links to websites that are not affiliated with ACT.
+ACT does not control the privacy policies or practices of those websites and you should review the privacy policy of any such website before providing any information through that website.
+ACT is not responsible for the content or practices of any websites that are not affiliated with ACT and provides links on the Site solely for the convenience and information of Site visitors.